clinthidinger/assimp.js/README.md

 TODO:

-Matrix4x4 ctor seems to be broken.

 Using "-s SAFE_HEAP=1" will cause a crash on export due to mem alignment issues.
 They will likely happen in the material export.
-Maybe look into wasm?
+Look into "-s WASM=1".

 For unbound types:
 Pay attention to ordering of sources in makefile.
 Also, make sure to include the appropriate headers in embind files.